bitdancer/dinsd/doc/db_api.rst

         '50 <= mark <= 100' is not satisfied by row({'course_id': CID('C1'),
          'mark': 49, 'student_id': SID('S2')})

-In this case, it is the list of constraints that is not updated.
-The database relation is again unchanged, and the database still conforms to all of the active constraints:
+In this case, it is the list of constraints that is not updated:

     >>> db.row_constraints['exam_marks']
     {'valid_mark': '0 <= mark <= 100'}

+The database relation is again unchanged, and the database still conforms to all of the active constraints.

 We can define more than one constraint for a database relation, and we can define more than one in a single call: